meltoner/agrofelis/components/vehicle-covers/readme.md

 ![Battery cover 3 mm schematic](_figures/04-battery-cover-3mm.png)

-Also too big to fabricate in our DIY plasma cutter, the back top and back bottom covers silhouette dimensions are annotated in the following schematic.
+Also too big to fabricate in our DIY plasma cutter, the back top and back bottom covers.
+The silhouette dimensions are annotated in the following schematic.

 ![Top bottom back cover](_figures/05.top-bottom_back_covers.png)